awsdocs/aws-lambda-developer-guide/doc_source/go-image.md

 ## Using the Go:1\.x base image<a name="go-image-v1"></a>

-For instructions on how to use the base image for Go:1\.x, choose the **usage** tab on [AWS Lambda base images for Go](https://gallery.ecr.aws/lambda/go) in the *Amazon ECR repository*\.
+For instructions on how to use the base image for Go:1\.x, choose the **usage** tab on [Lambda base images for Go](https://gallery.ecr.aws/lambda/go) in the *Amazon ECR repository*\.

-The instructions are also available on [AWS Lambda base images for Go](https://hub.docker.com/r/amazon/aws-lambda-go) in the *Docker Hub repository*\.
+The instructions are also available on [Lambda base images for Go](https://hub.docker.com/r/amazon/aws-lambda-go) in the *Docker Hub repository*\.

 ## Deploying Go with the `provided.al2` base image<a name="go-image-al2"></a>